About Sea Môr Kayaking

 Anita Daimond - Director Sea Môr Kayaking

-I have been kayaking for over 18 years and am an Advanced Sea Kayak Leader and Moderate Water Sea Kayak coach.
+I have been kayaking for 20 years and am an Advanced Sea Kayak Leader and Advanced Water Sea Kayak coach.
 I am a trained geography teacher with a degree in Environmental Science and Masters in Education.

 I have been introducing people to outdoor environments and enabling them to learn about nature, landscape and heritage for over 20 years.